ShozabSohail/dailyTask/README.md

 # dailyTask
-Job given by the Intersetllus team.
+Task given by the Intersetllus team.